Kolten Wong Player Props: Mariners vs. Giants

-Kolten Wong -- with a slugging percentage of .303 in his past 10 games, including two extra-base hits -- will be in action for the Seattle Mariners against the San Francisco Giants, with Keaton Winn on the mound, on July 4 at 4:35 PM ET.
+Kolten Wong -- with a slugging percentage of .303 in his past 10 games, including two extra-base hits -- will be in action for the Seattle Mariners against the San Francisco Giants, with Alex Cobb on the mound, on July 5 at 9:05 PM ET.

 Kolten Wong Game Info & Props vs. the Giants